dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/TalkNotes.md

 Definition:
 $(M^{2n+1}, \xi)$ is a contact manifold iff $\xi$ is a hyperplane distribution given by $\ker \lambda \in \Omega^a(M)$ where $\lambda \wedge (d\lambda)^n \neq 0\in \Omega^{2n+1}(M)$.

+Remark:
+There is a canonical vector field on every contact manifold: the Reeb vector field.
+This satisfies

 General open problem:
 Does every triangular billiards admit a periodic orbit?